 Postal service clerks and mail sorters, processors, and processing machine operators work indoors, typically in a post office.
 Mail carriers mostly work outdoors, delivering mail.

-A high school diploma or equivalent is required to become a postal service worker.
-All applicants for these jobs must take a written exam.
+Most postal service workers have a high school diploma.
+All applicants for these jobs must pass a written exam.

 Explore resources for employment and wages by state and area for postal service workers.